15 Best Things to Do in Arches National Park

 Distance: 2.1 miles / 3.4 km

-The Broken Arch Trail is listed immediately after the Sand Dune Arch because the two are like sister hikes and are often hiked as one to make one longer adventure.
+The reason the Broken Arch Trail is listed immediately after the Sand Dune Arch is merely not coincidence, as the two are like sister hikes and are often combined to make one longer adventure, since the Sand Dune Arch Trail is so short!

 Read My Separate Post: Broken Arch Trail